Special thanks to the generosity of the

 Jess Jesswein is the Project Coordinator at the Uptown Association (UA) in Minneapolis, MN.
 The Uptown Association is a nonprofit organization that promotes the Uptown neighborhood as a safe, prosperous, accessible, well maintained and environmentally-responsible commercial and residential area.
 It also exists to improve the economic stability and vitality of Uptown and to celebrate its unique spirit and sense of community.
 The association is also the producer of the Uptown Art Fair, the second largest event in Minnesota, which attracts over 375,000 event attendees every year.
 Jess is responsible for managing over 70 different projects as well as running the operations piece of the Uptown Art Fair.

 Jess’ prior professional experience was at the Girl Scouts of Minnesota and Wisconsin River Valleys as an Events Specialist for their 100th anniversary, and she then was a Corporate and Foundation Giving Officer with the organization.
-In addition to her work at UA, she will be attending Hamline University in St. Paul, MN for her Masters of Nonprofit Management in the Spring of 2014.

 Jess’s work as Conference Coordinator: